TristanDelgado/EMTRockets/README.md

 * DONE - The Staff can remove items sold in the shopping mall.
 * DONE - The Staff can write item information.
 * DONE - The Staff can modify item information.
-* The Staff can reply to unread messages sent by customers.
+* DONE - The Staff can reply to unread messages sent by customers.
-* The Staff has access to customer personal information to provide answers to customer questions.
+* DONE - The Staff has access to customer personal information to provide answers to customer questions.
-* The Staff has access to customer payment information to provide answers to customer questions.
+* DONE - The Staff has access to customer payment information to provide answers to customer questions.

 ### Customer Requirements